LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 ### Q: Will LivePerson server downtime affect app function?

-**A:** LiveEngage application server downtime will have no effect on the experience of the consumers on your app or website.
+**A:** The Conversational Cloud application server downtime will have no effect on the experience of the consumers on your app or website.

 ### Q: What are the supported operating systems and browsers?

-**A:** Refer to [LiveEngage System Requirements](admin-settings-system-requirements.html) for information on supported operating systems and browsers.
+**A:** Refer to the [System Requirements](admin-settings-system-requirements.html) for information on supported operating systems and browsers.

 ### Q: Where is LivePerson hosted?